 Local and Indigenous communities hold rights to nearly 75 percent of Mexico’s forests, yet more than half of the 12 million people who live in and around these forests suffer extreme poverty.
 Limited access to business development training, financing, and markets prevents communities—and their land—from flourishing.
-Climate-related droughts and extreme weather, along with the mass migration of rural youth to urban areas, have also taken their toll on forest communities.
+Droughts and extreme weather, along with outmigration of youth, have also taken their toll on rural communities.

-The Rainforest Alliance has worked with a diverse range of partners in Mexico for almost three decades to foster the self-determination, economic stability, and sustainability of farming and Indigenous forest communities.
-Most of our work focuses on southeastern and central Mexico, where poverty is most extreme—and where deforestation and climate vulnerability have become urgent, ongoing crises.
+The Rainforest Alliance has worked with a diverse range of partners in Mexico for almost three decades to foster the self-determination, economic stability, and sustainability of farming and forest communities.
+Most of our work focuses on southeastern and central Mexico, where poverty is most extreme—and where deforestation and climate vulnerability have become urgent, deepening crises.
+Here are some highlights of our work in Mexico.

 Markets for a Sustainable Future